 Do you have a passion for food?
 Do you love cooking?
 Great news!
-There are a ton of amazing cooking-at-home careers available to you that allow you to put your cooking skills to good use.
-If you have experience in the culinary industry, or if you consider yourself a foodie, there are plenty of options out there that allow you to earn money while sharing your love of food with others.
+There are many ways to make money cooking at home!

+If you have experience in the culinary field, you consider yourself a foodie, or you love experimenting in the kitchen there are plenty of options out there that allow you to earn money while sharing your love of cooking with others.

 1. Teach Cooking Classes

-Teach cooking classes through the Healthy Hands Cooking instructor program.
 This cooking instructor program walks you through all you need to know to help kids and families create healthy, whole-food-based meals.
-Over the course of 11 units, program participants learn the basics of teaching others how to cook, food safety, licensing and permits, as well as how to market their cooking instructor business.
+Over the course of 11 modules, program participants learn the basics of teaching kids how to cook, food safety, licensing, and permits, as well as how to market their cooking instructor business.
 At the end of the program, you become a certified Healthy Hands Instructor.

-3. Sell Cooking Classes Online
+3. Sell Cooking Class Subscriptions Online

 In addition to Fiverr, there are other paid writing opportunities where you can craft and list your recipes and even food writing.
 You may find gigs to write articles for print magazines like Eating Well and Cuisine at Home.
-Solve a problem, share a food tip or review a favorite meal, food product or restaurant.
+Solve a problem, share a food tip, or review a favorite meal, food product, or restaurant.
 There are many opportunities for writers with a passion for culinary arts!

 6. Become a Food Blogger